The Studio Progression Undergraduate Students

 Intermediate Studio Registration Pre-Preferencing:

-- Both Architecture and Interior Architecture students register for the ARCH 484 “phantom” studio course during their registration window.
+- Architecture and register for the ARCH 484 Architecture “phantom” studio course during their registration window.

 - The phantom course can be identified by the large number of maximum seats in the course schedule (other ARCH 484 studios will noticeably be limited to 17 students).